jrkprogramming/GA_project2/README.md

 - Users should be able to edit their names
 - Users should be able to edit their meal pictures
 - User should be able to sign in through log in page.
+- Add bcrypt (to encrypt passwords in database)

 Major Hurdles: